mdhamed238/cloud_image_api/DEPLOYMENT.md

 # Deployment Guide

-This guide provides instructions for deploying the Cloud Image Processing API to various platforms.
+This guide provides instructions for deploying the Cloud Image Processing API to DigitalOcean App Platform using Docker.

 ## Prerequisites

 Before deploying, make sure you have:

 1. A Cloudflare account with R2 storage set up
-2. A Redis instance (Redis Cloud free tier or self-hosted)
+2. A DigitalOcean account
-3. An account on your chosen deployment platform (Railway, Render, or Fly.io)
+3. The DigitalOcean CLI (`doctl`) installed and authenticated

 ## Environment Variables